Thermite: Types

 The temperature achieved during the reaction determines the outcome.
 In an ideal case, the reaction produces a well-separated melt of metal and slag.
 For this, the temperature must be high enough to melt both reaction products, the resulting metal and the fuel oxide.
 Too low a temperature produces a mixture of sintered metal and slag; too high a temperature (above the boiling point of any reactant or product) leads to rapid production of gas, dispersing the burning reaction mixture, sometimes with effects similar to a low-yield explosion.
 In compositions intended for production of metal by aluminothermic reaction, these effects can be counteracted.
-Too low a reaction temperature (e.g., when producing silicon from sand) can be boosted with addition of a suitable oxidizer (e.g., sulfur in aluminum-sulfur-sand compositions); too high a temperature can be reduced by using a suitable coolant and/or slag flux.
+Too low a reaction temperature (e.g., when producing silicon from sand) can be boosted with addition of a suitable oxidizer (e.g., sulfur in aluminum-sulfur-sand compositions); too high a temperature can be reduced by using a suitable coolant or slag flux.
 The flux often used in amateur compositions is calcium fluoride, as it reacts only minimally, has relatively low melting point, low melt viscosity at high temperatures (therefore increasing fluidity of the slag) and forms a eutectic with alumina.
 Too much flux, however, dilutes the reactants to the point of not being able to sustain combustion.
 The type of metal oxide also has dramatic influence to the amount of energy produced; the higher the oxide, the higher the amount of energy produced.
 A good example is the difference between manganese(IV) oxide and manganese(II) oxide, where the former produces too high temperature and the latter is barely able to sustain combustion; to achieve good results, a mixture with proper ratio of both oxides can be used.

 The reaction rate can be also tuned with particle sizes; coarser particles burn slower than finer particles.
-The effect is more pronounced with the particles requiring being heated to higher temperature to start reacting.
-This effect is pushed to the extreme with nanothermites.
+The effect is more pronounced with the particles requiring heating to higher temperature to start reacting.
+This effect is pushed to the extreme with nano-thermites.